 : This project concerns how gender affects spatial representation of so-called “monster” characters and how these representations are related to effects they produce such as levels of monstrosity and sympathy.
 This project uses ArcGIS as its major platform to spatially represent the course and result of the analysis.
 Monsters that easily come to mind such as Dracula or the Creature from Frankenstein scare us readers not only with their evil doings and strange appearances.
 Part of their monstrosity lies also in their ability to escape human grasp.
 They move from one country to the other with the least effort and contaminate entire humanity unavailing our effort to pin them down to one place.
 However, there are other monsters who stay local and threaten relatively small number of people: female vampires who do not leave the castle, witches who demonize county people, ghosts bounded to houses, etc. The fear that we have for this type of monsters are quite different from wide-roving creatures.
 This project starts from a question whether this distinction stems from gender of the monster and looks to find a connection between distance traveled/areas of coverage and type of “monstrosity” monsters embody.
 SULT

 : Beginning in the fall of 2019, the History, Philosophy, and Sociology of STEM group at Lyman Briggs College at Michigan State University will begin a pilot program to unify the learning goals and outcomes of the first year writing and intro to HPS course, LB 133, with the goal of creating a cohesive, “group-building” experience for all incoming students.
 Our SUTL proposal has two major prongs of work: 1) to create an assessment tool to measure learning goals, learning outcomes, and evaluate community building using a combination of qualitative and quantitative questions; 2) to assess the learning gains specifically associated with the colloquium speaker series component of the course.
-Humanities Commons
+Humanities Commons:

-“‘But now a Spectre in its room appears’: Aging Bodies and Specter Identity in Eighteenth-Century Britain” MMLA, Chicago
+“‘But now a Spectre in its room appears’: Aging Bodies and Specter Identity in Eighteenth-Century Britain” MMLA, Chicago (November 2019)

-“‘[A]ll lines and wrinkles, nine grey hairs of a side’: Gowland’s Lotion, Medically Aged Faces, and Individualism” Narratives of Ageing in the Nineteenth Century, Lincoln, UK (July, 2019)
+“‘[A]ll lines and wrinkles, nine grey hairs of a side’: Gowland’s Lotion, Medically Aged Faces, and Individualism” Narratives of Ageing in the Nineteenth Century, Lincoln, UK (July 2019)

-“‘[O]bject of Disgust’: Aging Body and the Ethics of Self-Care in Eighteenth Century Britain” American Society of Eighteenth Century Studies (ASECS) (March, 2019)
+“‘[O]bject of Disgust’: Aging Body and the Ethics of Self-Care in Eighteenth Century Britain” American Society of Eighteenth Century Studies (ASECS) (March 2019)

-“Limits of Domestic Ideology in Frankenstein: Aesthetics, Sympathy, and Propriety” International Conference of English Language and Literature Association of Korea (November, 2013)
+“Limits of Domestic Ideology in Frankenstein: Aesthetics, Sympathy, and Propriety” International Conference of English Language and Literature Association of Korea (November 2013)